krishnaupadhyay11/Cycle-Tracker-PWA/README.md

 # How to use:
 Open the app link that takes you to the web app deployed on Github Pages: https://krishnaupadhyay11.github.io/Cycle-Tracker-PWA
+# SOON to be changed into a Journal app
+# A separate repository coming up